-(b) No license of a master plumber, master irrigator or journeyperson plumber or journeyperson irrigator shall be revoked or cancelled until after a full and impartial hearing as provided in this section.
+(b) No license of a master plumber, master irrigator, master water-filtration/treatment-system installer or journeyperson plumber, journeyperson irrigator, or journeyperson water-filtration/treatment-system installer shall be revoked or cancelled until after a full and impartial hearing as provided in this section.

-(c) No hearing for the purpose of revoking any license of a master plumber, master irrigator or journeyperson plumber or journeyperson irrigator shall be held unless there is first placed on file with the department a verified complaint, in writing, reciting in the complaint with reasonable particularity a statement of facts which if proved would be sufficient to constitute a violation of one or more of the specifications for revocation of license as prescribed in § 5-20-27.
+(c) No hearing for the purpose of revoking any license of a master plumber, master irrigator, or master water-filtration/treatment-system installer, or journeyperson plumber, journeyperson irrigator or journeyperson water-filtration/treatment-system installer shall be held unless there is first placed on file with the department a verified complaint, in writing, reciting in the complaint with reasonable particularity, a statement of facts which, if proved, would be sufficient to constitute a violation of one or more of the specifications for revocation of license as prescribed in § 5-20-27.

 (e) At the time and place fixed in the notification, the division of professional regulation or upon appeal from the division, the board of plumbing examiners, upon supervision of the department, shall proceed to a hearing of the charges specified in the complaint.
 No hearing upon the charges of the complaint shall be had unless the records of the department contain evidence that the licensee charged in the complaint has been served with a copy of the complaint and notification at least twenty (20) days prior to the date of the hearing; provided, that the appearance of the charged licensee, either in his or her own behalf or by counsel, constitutes proof that sufficient notice of the hearing was served.